axibase/atsd/rule-engine/variables.md

 ### References

-Variables that are dependent on other variables cannot be included in the condition.
+Variables that are dependent on other variables can be included in the condition.

-The following example will cause a `PropertyAccessException` error.

 ![](images/variables-refer-indirect.png)